makeruniverse/docs/docs/blog/blog.md

 ## Makers vs. Managers

 One of our students, Jay, is adept in various technologies like 3D modeling, printing, electronics, and woodworking.
-But my attempts to involve Jay more formally through employment or workshops were declined.
+My attempts to involve Jay more formally through employment or workshops failed.

 Jay isn't unwilling to share knowledge; in fact, Jay and other makers help other students whenever they can.
 Yet, there seems to be a distinct discomfort among makers with committing to scheduled work.